carltronic/GettingCleaningDataProject/README.md

 # GettingCleaningDataProject
 Course Project for the Getting and Cleaning Data Course

-This repository contains the run_analysis.R script, the project code book and this readme file.
+This repository contains the run_analysis.R script, the project code book, the tidy data output and this readme file.
 The raw data was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip